fineanmol/Hacktoberfest2024/README.md

 **This is a beginner-friendly project to help you get started with your [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you don't know where to start, feel free to watch the videos linked below and read the contribution rules.
 Happy Learning <3 💙 !!**

 P.S.
-Star ⭐ and share this repository if you had fun!! 😍
+Star ⭐ and share this repository if you had fun! 😍

 Hacktoberfest 2024
 ![Event Completed](/scripts/Event_Completed_.png)